colevandersWands/self-logging-hyperapp/README.md

 ## Self-Logging Hyperapp

-This is a variation of [Hyperapp](https://github.com/jorgebucaran/hyperapp) by [jorgebucaran](https://github.com/jorgebucaran) modified for learning & studying.
+This is a variation of [Hyperapp](https://github.com/jorgebucaran/hyperapp) by [jorgebucaran](https://github.com/jorgebucaran) modified to help you prepare for popular frontend frameworks like Vue, React and Angular.
 Hyperapp is a minimal frontend framework that illustrates the key principles of larger frameworks without the complexity and build environment.

 Using this logged version will help you understand:
 * virtual dom